pytorch/tutorials/prototype_source/inductor_cpp_wrapper_tutorial.rst

 2. GPU

-Based on the same example code, below demonstrated the generated code using different wrappers on GPU.
+Based on the same example code, below demonstrated the generated code on GPU.
 With the default python wrapper, the main generated code will be:

 .. code:: python